dhk704/cecs327-semester-project/README.md

 These models can be further assessed at your convenience within Huggingface's website directory.

-##### Accuracy Benchmarking (MMLU, GSM-8K, ARC_CHALLENGE)
+### Accuracy Benchmarking (MMLU, GSM-8K, ARC_CHALLENGE)
-To benchmark the accuracy of a LLM or SLM locally on your own machine, please follow the following commands on your Powershell directory:
+To benchmark the accuracy of a LLM or SLM locally on your own machine, please follow the below instructions.
+These can be run from Powershell, Jupyter Notebook, or your IDE of choice:

 ```
 # Virtual environment setup